Alternate Blood Hunter

 Vital Sacrifice

-Some Blood Rites and Blood Hunter features allow you to sacrifice your own life to fuel additional effects.
-When you make a Vital Sacrifice, you reduce both your maximum and current hit points by one roll of your Rite Die.
-This reduction to your hit points cannot be lessened in any way.
+Some Blood Rites allow you to sacrifice your own life to fuel sinister effects.
+When you make a Vital Sacrifice, reduce both your maximum and current hit points by your Rite Die.
+This cannot be lessened in any way.
+At the end of each long rest, these reductions to your maximum hit points end.

 Saving Throws

-Rite save DC = 8 + your proficiency bonus
+Rite save DC = 8 + your Proficiency Bonus

 + your Constitution modifier